Pluppen/GaryVeeQuotify/README.md

-# Mood-Detector
+# Gary Vee Quoteify
-A simple mood detector made with [face-api.js](https://github.com/justadudewhohacks/face-api.js/)
+A simple mood detector made with [face-api.js](https://github.com/justadudewhohacks/face-api.js/) that will display different kind of gary vee quotes depending on your face expression.